Brightspace/vault-ec2auth/readme.md

 The token is written to `~/.vault-token` and the nonce to `~/.vault-nonce`.

-The agent will then block for half of the lease duration before attempting to reauthenticate with Vault using the nonce value stored in `~/.vault-nonce`.
+If running in agent mode, it will then block for half of the lease duration before attempting to reauthenticate with Vault using the nonce value stored in `~/.vault-nonce`.

 ## Quick start